-$R{SENSE1,2}$ are chosen based on the required peak output current.
-The LTC3716 current comparator has a maximum threshold of 75mV/ R{SENSE} and an input common mode range of SGND to 1.1(INTV{CC}).
-The current comparator threshold sets the peak inductor current, yielding a maximum average output current I{MAX} equal to the peak value less half the peak-to-peak ripple current, ΔI{L} .
+$R{SENSE1,\ 2}$ are chosen based on the required output current.
+The LTC1929 current comparator has a maximum threshold of 75mV/ R{SENSE} and an input common mode range of SGND to 1.1(INTV{CC}).
+The current comparator threshold sets the peak inductor current, yielding a maximum average output current I{MAX} equal to the peak value less half the peak-to-peak ripple current, ΔI_L .

-Assuming a common input power source for each output stage and allowing a margin for variations in the LTC3716 and external component values yields:
+Allowing a margin for variations in the LTC1929 and external component values yields: